Cape fur seals

 Seals are ballet dancers in the water, porpoising alongside boats and bobbing up to gaze at you with enormous eyes.
 They’re playful and will sometimes interact with divers and snorkellers.
 Sometimes they’ll loaf in the slight swell, flippers aloft, sunning themselves and keeping an eye out for a likely fish to eat.

-There are around 2-million seals on South African and Namibian shores.
+There are around two million seals on South African and Namibian shores.
 It’s a staggering comeback for species that was thoroughly decimated a century ago.

 That, of course, was in the days when sealing was rampant.
 Since then, sealing has stopped in South Africa and things have turned around completely for the Cape fur seals.